msacchi/ISTA-FISTA-and-IRLS/README.md

-# ISTA FISTA and IRLS
+# ISTA, FISTA and IRLS

 A repository of algorithms for sparse inversion for GEOPH-531 (Geophysical Inverse Problems).
 The idea is to obtain the sparse solution to the problem